What Can You Do With a Degree in Digital Media?

 Digital media specialists work in film, television, finance, marketing, sales, health care, education and nonprofits.
 They are graphic designers, web developers, video editors, animators and media curators.

 Whatever the field, the diversity of skills needed means you’ll never be stuck in “Office Space” drudgery or subjected to the mindlessness of repetitive tasks.

 How Can I Get Started in Digital Media?

-Elmhurst College will offer degrees in digital media (with concentrations in film and audio production, animation and game design, and writing for film and television), multimedia journalism and digital marketing communication beginning in fall 2019.
-Visit the digital media program page to learn more about the school’s offerings, or request information by filling out the form below.
+Elmhurst College offers degrees in digital media (with concentrations in film and audio production, animation and game design, and writing for film and television), multimedia journalism and digital marketing communication.
+Request more information about these programs—and the skills they teach—by filling out the form below.